-This is possibly the most important aspect of photography and one that has been emphasised on this site many times.
+This is possibly the most important aspect of photography, and one emphasised on this site many times.
 Regardless of the type or quality of the camera, being familiar with its operation will help produce better images.
 More advanced cameras will however allow greater creativity in capturing the image.

 Understanding the camera will enable the photographer to deal with changeable conditions and react quickly to any situation.

 The beauty of digital unlike film photography is that it is cheap to take and develop images.
-Experimenting therefore does not cost anything so take plenty of images prior to departing on any trip.
+Experimenting therefore does not cost anything so take plenty of images before departing on any trip.
 It is preferable to make mistakes when it is not important than when shooting really matters.

 Start by using the camera in full automatic mode and concentrate on observation, composition and learning how to use the available light to your best advantage.
 When travelling it is not always possible to take images of the ‘sights’ at the best time of day, therefore it is necessary to understand how to adapt to other conditions.

-More detailed tips can be found in an earlier post; Travel Photography for Travellers.
+More detailed tips are in an earlier post; Travel Photography for Travellers.

 Make use of the various ‘modes’ available on the camera and check the results that each produce.
-Once the basics have been mastered gradually reduce the amount of automation relied upon.
+Once the basics are mastered gradually reduce the amount of automation relied upon.
 This is where true photography begins as it enables the user to become more creative.

-Progress to the ‘programme’ mode so a greater understanding of when to us flash, the white balance and ISO settings is gained.
+Progress to the ‘programme’ mode when a greater understanding of how/when to use flash, the white balance, and ISO settings is achieved.
 These will prove useful in changing light conditions, such as natural, incandescent or low light.

-The true creative power of the camera will be unleashed when the aperture or shutter priority and full manual modes are employed.
+The true creative power of the camera is unleashed when the aperture or shutter priority, and full manual modes are employed.
 They will allow for creative use of depth of field, freezing action and much more.

-There is not any substitute for good observation, any photographer failing to pay close attention to their surroundings will probably miss numerous opportunities for a great capture.
+There is not any substitute for good observation, any photographer failing to pay close attention to their surroundings will probably miss many opportunities for a great capture.

-Regardless of whether exploring the labyrinth of backstreets in a North Africa medina or struggling through the dense undergrowth of a Belizean jungle it is imperative to remain alert.
-Not knowing what might be encountered but being aware and ready just in case can mean the difference between success and failure.
+Regardless of whether exploring the labyrinth of backstreets in a North Africa medina or struggling through the dense undergrowth of a Belizean jungle it is imperative to stay alert.
+Not knowing what might be encountered, but being aware, and ready can mean the difference between success and failure.